cudmore/cudmore.github.io/_posts/2015-09-07-remote-sensors.md

 ###Interface

-Point your browser to the webpage
+Point your browser to the webpage http://cudmore.duckdns.org:5000

+###Background

+ - Temperature sensor on pi transmits data to any number of servers via http
+ - Server currently running on MacOS can receive data from a number of sensors
+ - Both sensors and server are running Python
+ - Server is running Flask

 ###API

 /bokeh